Home prices rise across Sacramento region as new home sales increase

 Many of those sales were in North Natomas, where home building resumed in earnest last year after the lifting of a de facto construction moratorium imposed by the federal government.
 The moratorium was based on concerns about the potential for catastrophic flooding in North Natomas.
 It was lifted after a huge levy improvement project won approval in Congress.

 Natomas is one of the few places where average-earning Sacramento-area families can afford new homes.
-It's been a center of construction for starter homes and for "active adult" communities for those 55 and older.
+It has been a center of construction for starter homes and for "active adult" communities for those 55 and older.

 Comments